andriivasilenko/algorithms/README.md

-# algorithms
+# Algorithms
-Learn algoritms in practice.
+Learn algorithms and PHP in practice.